DevGrrrl/cv/README.md

 # Lex Defoe | Full-Stack Javascript Developer

 I’m a JavaScript developer who loves React, good UX and data visualisation.
-I am passionate about usability, accessibility and tech for good.
+I am passionate about usability, accessibility and learning new things.

 I'd like to work somewhere i can continue to hone my skills and am hoping to join an organisation that uses technology to make the world better place.